What is Surfer Beta?

 Check out the pre-release features currently available in Surfer Beta here: What's New in Surfer Beta?

 Who can use it?

 There's no sign-up necessary to try out Surfer Beta, you just need to download and install the Beta build.
 If you have a Surfer license under active maintenance, you will be able to use the Beta build in lieu of, or in addition to, your current version of Surfer until your maintenance expires.
 Surfer Beta is not available to Trial users or customers with expired maintenance.

 - If you have a Surfer license that has expired maintenance, you will need to purchase a maintenance renewal to use Surfer Beta.

-- If you have an old Surfer license that does not have maintenance, you will need to purchase an upgrade before December 2020 to use Surfer Beta.
-After that, the upgrade program will end, replaced by software maintenance.
+- If you have an old Surfer license that does not have maintenance, you will need to purchase a new license to enroll in software maintenance and use Surfer Beta.

 - If you are currently using the Surfer Trial then you will need to purchase a Surfer license to access Surfer Beta.

 Please refer to the following article for restrictions on Beta use: Surfer Beta: Terms & Conditions